 The CIA has many different types of aid opportunities based on academic program.
 Students should reference the section below that pertains to their program and/or campus to see what is available.
 Students must be meeting Satisfactory Academic Progress (SAP) minimum requirements as outlined above to receive institutional aid.
 Unless otherwise noted, institutional aid does not apply to international students.
-Institutional aid is awarded, unless otherwise specified, for a maximum of four semesters for students entering an associate degree program as a freshman, four semesters for students entering a bachelor's degree program after completing an associate degree at the CIA, eight semesters for students entering a bachelor's degree program as a freshman, and two semesters for the certificate programs.
+Institutional aid is awarded, unless otherwise specified, for a maximum of four semesters for students entering an associate degree program as a freshman, four semesters for students entering a bachelor's degree program after completing an associate degree at the CIA, eight semesters for students entering a bachelor's degree program as a freshman, two semesters for the certificate program, two semesters for the master's program, and four semesters for the online master's program.
+One additional semester will be granted for students who enroll in the 138-credit bachelor's degree in Hospitality Management or change programs.
+Additional semesters of aid will not be granted due to course failures.
 Students must be attending full time in order to have the funds applied to their student account.
 Students who withdraw during a semester will have their institutional funds prorated by the percentage of tuition they are responsible for.
 For the applicable percentages, please see the Withdrawal Refund Policy for each campus in the Tuition and Fees section.